Overview

 • Hierarchy table switch button

-• With notification to guide the user
+• With a notification to guide the user

 • Feedback: negative